-- Three basic quantities for physical measurements - Length, Mass, and Time - Need a language that everyone can understand each other - Consistency is crucial for physical measurements - The same quantity measured by one must be comprehendible and reproducible by others - Practical matters contribute - A system of unit called SI (System Internationale) was established in 1960 - Length in meters (m) - Mass in kilo-grams (kg) - Time in seconds (s)
+- Seven basic quantities for physical measurements - Length, Mass, Time, Electric Current, Temperature, Amount of substance and Luminous intensity - Need a language that everyone can understand each other - Consistency is crucial for physical measurements - The same quantity measured by one must be comprehendible and reproducible by others - Practical matters contribute - A system of unit called SI (System Internationale) was established in 1960 - Length in meters (m) - Mass in kilo-grams (kg) - Time in seconds (s)

-Definition of Base Units
+Definition of Three Relevant Base Units

-SI Units Definitions 1 m (Length) = 100 cm One meter is the length of the path traveled by light in vacuum during a time interval of 1/299,792,458 of a second.
+SI Units Definitions 1 m (Length) = 100 cm One meter is the length of the path traveled by light in vacuum during the time interval of 1/299,792,458 of a second.
 1 kg (Mass) = 1000 g It is equal to the mass of the international prototype of the kilogram, made of platinum-iridium in International Bureau of Weights and Measure in France.
 1 s (Time) One second is the duration of 9,192,631,770 periods of the radiation corresponding to the transition between the two hyperfine levels of the ground state of the Cesium 133 (C 133) atom.